campbelg/oclc-ui-project/README.md

 The React based [next.js](https://nextjs.org/docs) framework runs on a local development server and serves pages to your browser on port 3000.
 The various pages and components are in the ```/pages``` folder.
 The ```/pages/api``` folder contains code that runs on the local development server to talk to API's.
 Separately we are running a [json-server](https://github.com/typicode/json-server) on port 3001 to mock out a RESTful API.
 We also have an API to get mock images from [Lorem Picsum](https://picsum.photos/).

-## Working with the mock API fro inside the Application
+## Working with the mock API from inside the Application

 We wrote a simple interface layer so that the API running on port 3001 is available on port 3000, same as the app (to avoid cross site scripting issues).
 You can see the code in the ```src/pages/api/institution``` folder.